patfair/raytracer/README.md

 non-zero-radius aperture and a finite focal distance; multiple rays are cast back from the focal plane through random points in the aperture, and the results are averaged together.

-#### Basic optimization
-To try to save some render time by not doing supersampling when its not necessary, the algorithm first renders a draft image at full resolution but without any of the features that require casting multiple rays per pixel.
-In the second, and final, pass it uses this image to determine where the edges are (i.e. where anti-aliasing is necessary).

 #### Parallel processing
 The rendering algorithm divides the image into multiple work units and distributes them across a pool of worker goroutines, using channels for coordination.